 – Shelbi (@shelbizlee)

 Remember, sustainability isn’t about being perfect and you don’t need to do all the things on the list to make a difference.
 Sustainability is about leading a lifestyle that you can commit to long term.
 If you find yourself being restrictive, cutting out all the things you enjoy and generally making yourself miserable trying to be as eco conscious as possible you aren’t going to stick with any of the changes you have made.
-Make small changes over time that you stick with is what is important and can help make the world a little bit better.
+Making small changes over time that you stick with, is what is important and can help make the world a little bit better.